Examples of Sexual Harassment: Everything You Need to Know

 - Trying to or actually kissing or fondling

 - Touching or eating food in a stimulating manner

 - Licking lips or teeth or blowing kisses

-- Non-stop babbling of a sexual nature and explicit sexual
+- Non-stop babbling of a sexual nature

 - Sexual glances such as leering and ogling with distasteful overtones

 - Cornering or rough treatment of an employee